Tyler Lockett Player Prop Bets for NFL Week 7 | Seattle vs. New Orleans 10/25/2021

 Recent Performances

-- Against the Steelers last week, Lockett was targeted seven times and totaled 35 yards on two receptions.
+- In last week's outing against the Steelers, Lockett was targeted seven times, totaling 35 yards on two receptions (averaging 17.5 yards per catch).

+- Lockett has tacked on 11 receptions for 116 yards over his last three outings.
+He's been targeted 22 times, producing 38.7 yards per game.

 Lockett's Seattle Teammates